The Lost Island

 Age recommendation: Grades 3 - 8

-Keywords: collection of native stories, Squamish, native healer, Salish story, colonization
+Keywords: collection of stories, Squamish, healer, Salish story, colonization, legends, storytelling, tillicum, historical stories, knowledge keepers, traditions, culture, animals

 Year of publication: 2004